Best

 Property Types

-Breaking down the Hamilton real estate market into property types, 387 detached homes were sold in Hamilton, along with 29 semi-detached homes, 116 townhouses, and 62 condo apartments.
+Breaking down the Hamilton real estate market into property types, 307 detached homes were sold, along with 18 semi-detached homes, 97 townhouses, and 37 condo apartments.

 Regional Comparison

-The most expensive housing market in the Hamilton-Burlington region, Burlington, had an average home price of $1,144,260 in March 2024.
-This is a month-over-month increase of 0.4% and a 9.4% increase from March last year.
-The 231 sales in the month represent an annual decline of 4.9%.
+The most expensive housing market in the Hamilton-Burlington region, Burlington, had an average home price of $1,140,226 in September 2024, increasing by 7.4% from September last year.
+The 159 sales in the month represent an annual increase of 14.4%.

-In Haldimand County, the average sale price of $692,694 marks a year-over-year decrease of 4.9%.
-The 62 sales in Haldimand County represent a 6.9% year-over-year increase.
-The average price in Niagara North has increased by 11.6% year-over-year to $929,946.
-The sales in Niagara North decreased by 5.3% year-over-year to a total of 107 sales.
+In Haldimand County, the average sale price of $650,656 marks a 6.3% decline year over year.
+The 72 sales in Haldimand County represent a 33.3% increase year over year.
+The average price in Niagara North has increased by 3.9% yearly to $862,062.
+The sales in Niagara North increased by 27.3% year over year to 84 sales.
 Being smaller market areas, Haldimand County and Niagara North experience a greater fluctuation in sales and average prices on a monthly basis.

 Reasoning

-The mortgage interest rates have been the significant factor driving the housing market in Hamilton in recent times.
-During the pandemic, mortgage rates dropped to historically low levels, prompting many Canadians to buy a home.
-Many buyers found Hamilton’s housing market to be a more affordable alternative to other markets in Ontario, such as the Toronto housing market, Mississauga housing market, and Brampton housing market, within close proximity of Toronto.
-Due to many homebuyers competing to buy a home in Hamilton, the average house prices in the region crossed the $1M mark at the beginning of 2022.
+Hamilton’s housing market has been a relatively affordable alternative to other markets in Ontario, such as the Toronto housing market, Mississauga housing market, and Brampton housing market, within close proximity of Toronto.
+Due to many homebuyers competing to buy a home in Hamilton during the pandemic, the average house price in the region crossed the $1M mark at the beginning of 2022.

 Home Prices in Hamilton